 Drought, climate change, and increasing population place great demand on water resources.
 Climate change is intensifying both the frequency and the severity of dry periods.
 This ‘new normal’ gives urgency to water conservation as one of the ways to build drought resilience in our communities and conserve a precious resource.
+The success of restoration efforts also depends on how well the plants do in our semi-arid southern California climate.

 Traditional landscaping at our homes, schools, and commercial areas requires an immense amount of water for plant maintenance.
 Native California plants have evolved to live in various California biomes, including hot and dry areas.
 This course provides an overview of California native community, introduction of plants, their benefits, and landscape uses.
 Students will be able to apply new knowledge gained through a group project.

-Instructor's name: Kun Liu, Yiping Cao & Donna Chen
+Instructors: Kun Liu, Yiping Cao & Donna Chen

-Office location: Online

-Course hours: Saturday 7:00 pm - 8:00 pm (Zoom Meeting)

-June 18, 25, July 9, 16, 23,26

-Field Trip: Friday, July 9, 9am -10:30 am

-San Joaquin Marsh Reserve (A website featuring terrific photographs of the Marsh: https://ericdoran.myportfolio.com/)
+In-person Inter-camp team building: June 11, Saturday (Outdoor location TBD)

+Camp hours: Saturday 10 am - 11am, June 18 to July 23 (via Zoom or In-person field trip)

+(Note: for the weeks where students meet in person for field trips, it may be Fridays due to field site availability.
+The field trip would also be about 2hrs instead of the regular 1hr)

+Final Inter-Camp presentation: July 26, Tuesday, 7:00 – 9:00 PM

-Course Objectives
+Camp Objectives

-This course will introduce Southern California natural community, common native species and non-native species.
-This project-based learning course will have students form teams in a self-directed research.
+This camp will introduce Southern California natural plant community, common native plants species and non-native plant species.
+Starting with introduction on “what are native plants” and “why do we care”, this project-based learning course will lead students to think about native plants with California habit and water conservation.

 The students will be provided resources to begin research on plant characteristics to select appropriate California native plants for their landscape design.
-Students will use their new information and knowledge to pick California native plants for a water-saving garden landscape.
-Each team will give 2 presentations: one presentation will focus on a native or non-native plants, and one presentation on their native plant water-saving landscape design at the end of the summer camp.
+Students will use their new information and knowledge to pick California native plants for a water-saving garden or restoration effort.
+Students from the camp will prepare a presentation (or other creative product) to attend the final inter-camp presentation on July 26, to compete for SCCAEPA&AEC 2022 Environmental Protection Summer Camp prizes/awards.

 Required Student Resources